 #THEORANGEEFFECT is Cars For Hope’s campaign initiative in support of Self-Injury Awareness Day.
 Wear orange and fight against the stigma surrounding self-injury.

-years of potential life was lost to intentional self-injury in 2017
+years of potential life was lost to intentional self-injury in Australia in 2019.

 Self-injury is most often not an attempt at suicide.
 Although many people believe that there is a close relationship between self-injury and suicide, most self-injury is to hurt and not to kill oneself.